 Good labor is hard to find

 According to Lawn & Landscape’s 2018 State of the Industry report, the number one concern for contractors is finding quality labor, with 56 percent of respondents indicating that labor is a major concern.
 This has led some contractors to turn to technology to solve their woes.
-Robomowers and enhanced software and equipment are helping businesses become more efficient with fewer employees.
+Robomowers and enhanced equipment, as well as adopting new lawn care software products are the highest-impact things helping lawn care and landscaping businesses become more efficient with fewer employees.

 It’s time to lower water consumption